FilipNest/filter/readme.md

 ## Special filters

 `!tag` negates the tag so makes sure it's not there.  `!world,hello` would show all things tagged with `hello` but not `world`.
+`points:value` only shows posts with points greater or equal to the value field.
+So `points:10` would only show posts with points greater or equal to 10.

 ## Automatically added tags